RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Add Provider
- * In Settings, under DevopsSetup -> Providers add a New provider by entering the valid details
+ * In Settings, under DevopsSetup -> Providers, add a New provider by entering the valid details

 2. Track->usage and cost dashboards
  * Click on **Tracks** under provider you will be able to see **Provider Dashboard** and **AWS Summary Dashboard**